 Dr. Michelle Brenner spent the first 10 years of her career in the classroom and coaching.
 She taught middle school science and PE and coached volleyball for the Springfield School District for two years before moving to Nixa High School to teach PE and serve as the Head Volleyball Coach for eight years.
 She became an Assistant Principal at Branson High School in her 11th year in education and worked for eight years in that role before moving into a central office role.
 The Director of Digital Learning position she held for three and a half years allowed her to focus more on technology and its impact on the classroom for both students and teachers.
 Currently, Dr. Brenner is serving as the Director of Technology and Digital Learning for Branson, a role she began in January 2020.
-In addition to her duties with the Branson School District, Dr. Brenner has served as the Coordinator of the GOSCD Innovation Summit, been a member of LAUNCH Advisory Committee, been the coordinator of the Tri-Lakes Summit and taught courses for Lindenwood and Evangel Universities.
+In addition to her duties with the Branson School District, Dr. Brenner has served as the Coordinator of the GOSCD Innovation Summit, coordinator of the Tri-Lakes Summit and taught courses for Lindenwood University, Southwest Baptist University and Evangel University.

 Carrie Cline has been a librarian for over 25 years, starting out her career as a K-12 school librarian.
 She was named as the new Library Director of the Wright County Library 20 years ago, then director of the McDonald County Library in 2001.
 Both of these systems are small and rural, and Carrie has long been an outspoken advocate for rural libraries and their many needs.